UNDERGROUND ARMY IN BID FOR POLAND’S FREEDOM

 Warsaw, Occupied Poland · August 1, 1944

-Prior to Normandy, Goliaths saw action at Anzio in Italy in April 1944 and most notoriously in the two‑month-long Polish Warsaw Uprising, which began on this date in 1944 as units of the Wehrmacht (German armed forces) and the ruthless Waffen-SS (armed wing of the Nazi Party’s Schutzstaffel, or SS for short) rushed to crush fierce Polish resistance by the underground Polish Home Army (Armia Krajowa).
+Prior to Normandy, Goliaths saw action at Anzio in Italy in April 1944 and most notoriously in the 2‑month-long Polish Warsaw Uprising, which began on this date in 1944 as units of the Wehrmacht (German armed forces) and the ruthless Waffen-SS (armed wing of the Nazi Party’s Schutzstaffel, or SS for short) rushed to crush fierce Polish resistance by the underground Polish Home Army (Armia Krajowa).
 Polish insurgent volunteers, armed only with light weapons and cutters, were credited with successfully severing the command cables of some of the Goliaths before they reached their intended targets.

 The intention of the insurgents was to expel the Germans from the Polish capital and pave the way for the legitimate Polish government to return to Poland from exile in London.
 The underequipped Polish Home Army, numbering between 20,000 and 49,000 men, women, teenagers, and children in the beginning, surrendered on October 2, 1944, but not before killing and wounding 16,000 Germans and their allies.
 Another 7,000 Germans were listed as missing in action.